ataiva-software/vertex/README.md

 A revolutionary single-binary DevOps platform built with Go, designed to unify your development workflow through integrated microservices, advanced analytics, multi-cloud orchestration, and intelligent automation.

-## What is Eden?
+## What is Vertex?

-Eden creates a _perfect, pristine_ environment for developers and operations teams by combining secrets management, workflow automation, task orchestration, monitoring, analytics, and multi-cloud management into a single, powerful 19MB binary.
+Vertex creates a _perfect, pristine_ environment for developers and operations teams by combining secrets management, workflow automation, task orchestration, monitoring, analytics, and multi-cloud management into a single, powerful 19MB binary.

 **Current Status**: Production Ready - Complete Go implementation with all services fully functional.
-The Eden DevOps Suite is now production-ready with comprehensive testing, single-binary deployment, and automated operations.
+The Vertex DevOps Suite is now production-ready with comprehensive testing, single-binary deployment, and automated operations.

 ## Revolutionary Single-Binary Architecture

-Unlike traditional DevOps stacks that require dozens of separate tools, Eden delivers everything in one binary:
+Unlike traditional DevOps stacks that require dozens of separate tools, Vertex delivers everything in one binary:

 ```bash
 # Traditional DevOps Stack